OutSystems/docs-bestpractices/src/development/components/The-Complete-Guide-to-Creating-Components.md

 ### Demo Module

-To prepare your component for publication, add one new module to the application, with a **demonstration of the most common use case**.
+To prepare your component for publication, create a new application, with a **demonstration of the most common use case**.
 Its name should include the component's name and "Demo", or "Example", since users will search for the component's name when they need help.

 This demo should be **guided** and **straightforward**, with one single or central screen if possible, and without login.

+This new application should be uploaded together with the main component, in the specific Demo upload placeholder.

 ### Forge Publication